frank-a-i/data-science/disaster-response-handling/README.md

 Running from scratch one needs to

-0. Create virtual environment (use `requirements.txt` for package list)
+0. Create virtual environment (use the top level `requirements.txt` for package list)

 1. Compose the dataset by `python pipelines/etl.py`
 2. Compose the classifier `python pipelines/ml.py`